 Quantity: Over 20 available

-Buch.
-Condition: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - On a contracting world stage, crime is a major player in globalization and is as much a feature of the emergent globalized culture as are other forms of consumerism.
+Hardcover.
+Condition: new.
+Hardcover.
+On a contracting world stage, crime is a major player in globalization and is as much a feature of the emergent globalized culture as are other forms of consumerism.
 The Globalization of Crime charts crime's evolution.
 It analyses how globalization has enhanced material crime relationships such that they must be understood on the same terms as any other significant market force.
 Trends in criminalization, crime and social development, crime and social control, the political economy of crime, and crime in transitional cultures are all examined in order to understand the role of crime as an agent of social change and present an integrated theory of crime and social context.
-This was the first book to challenge existing analyses of crime in the context of global transition, and show that crime is as much a force for globalization as globalization is a force for crime.
+This is the first book to challenge existing analyses of crime in the context of global transition, and show that crime is as much a force for globalization as globalization is a force for crime.
+Presents a theory of crime as globalized social force.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Seller Inventory # 9780521621250

 Quantity: 1 available